aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/10-DOM.md

 You can use the `window.scrollTo(x, y)` to scroll to a specific coordinate on the page.

 - `window.scrollTo(0, 0)`: scrolls to the top of the page
+- `window.scrollBy(0, 10)`: scrolls down by 10px relative to current position.

 #### Scrolling elements into view